w3f/PSPs/PSPs/psp-3.md

 ## Motivation

-A cross-chain asset standard is required for blockchains to transfer assets across the ecosystem and for clients (e.g. wallet, browser extension) to offer a unified support of all the assets provided by different chains.
+A wallet-metadata standard is required to allow off-chain clients (e.g. wallet, browser extension) to offer a unified support of all assets provided by different chains without any pre-knowledge of the chain.

 ## Specification